 It is illegal to posess laser pointers in New South Wales, Australia.

-Class IIIb lasers include visible lasers producing 5 to 499 milliwatts in a narrow, coherent beam.
-Class IV lasers include ones producing half a watt or more in a narrow coherent beam.
+Class IIIb lasers include visible lasers producing 5 to 499 milliwatts in a narrow beam.
+Class IV lasers include ones producing half a watt or more in a narrow beam.
 The main reason these are regulated is because 5 milliwatts or more being focused into a single spot of the retina of the eye can cause permanent visual damage faster than a human can react.

 Furthermore, for most UV and IR wavelengths, there is no such thing in 21 CFR 1040.10 as Class II or Class IIIa.
 Lasers producing beams of invisible wavelengths are Class IIIb as soon as they achieve power exceeding the upper limit of Class I. This includes narrow-beam-producing nitrogen lasers even if the beam is not coherent.